abhishekbhol/FilmLibrary/README.md

 # FilmLibrary
-Created a library where you can search for any movie and the app will search IMDB and other places and will provide reviews.
+Created a web app where you can search for any movie and the app will search IMDB and other places and will provide reviews.